Consumer medicine information

 Your doctor may want to take special care if you have any of these conditions.

-Tell your doctor if you need to drive, operate dangerous machinery, or are involved in activities requiring concentration.
-Hypnodorm may cause drowsiness or dizziness up until the next day.
+• need to drive, operate dangerous machinery, or are involved in activities requiring concentration.

-Tell your doctor if you plan to have surgery.
+• plan to have surgery.

-If you have not told your doctor about any of the above, tell them before you start taking Hypnodorm.
+If you have not told your doctor about any of the above, tell them before you start taking HYPNODORM.

-Tell your doctor if you are taking any other medicines, including any that you buy without a prescription from a pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

-Some medicines may be affected by Hypnodorm, or may affect how well it works.
+Some medicines may be affected by HYPNODORM or may affect how well it works.
 These include:

-• other sleeping tablets, sedatives or tranquillisers
+• other sleeping tablets, sedatives or tranquilisers

 • medicines for depression